Sunflower Farmers Market

 Sunflower Farmers Market was an American chain of full-service grocery stores headquartered in Phoenix, Arizona, which emphasized value-priced natural and organic products.
 Sunflower opened its first store in Albuquerque, New Mexico, in 2002.
 In June 2013, Sunflower Farmers Market was operating 38 grocery stores located in eight Southwestern states: Arizona, California, Colorado, Nevada, New Mexico, Utah, Oklahoma and Texas (where it formerly operated as Newflower Farmers Market).
 In June 2012, Sunflower merged with Sprouts Farmers Markets.

 History

 Libby Cook, founder of Sunflower Farmers Market, had been involved in the natural and organic food business for 25 years.
-She was President and CEO from 2002-2005.
+She was President and CEO from 2002 to 2005.
 In 2006 Mike Gilliland became CEO.
 He, along with Cook co-founded Wild Oats Markets and together grew the company from a single store in Boulder, Colorado to a billion-dollar publicly traded enterprise with 115 stores throughout the US and Canada.